jonhue/soco/analysis/README.md

 * `server_types`
   * `utilization` - utilization for each machine over time
 * `locations` - for each server type number of machines in each location -->

+## Prerequisites

+Prerequisites are the [Python bindings](https://github.com/jonhue/bachelors-thesis/tree/main/soco#python-bindings) for the `soco` crate and the Python packages listed in [`requirements.txt`](requirements.txt) which can be installed in the current environment by running `pip install -r requirements.txt`.